 CIC Victoria Branch Executives’ Biographies

-Chris Kilford served in the Canadian Army for 36 years.
+Chris served in the Canadian Armed Forces for 36 years.
 In the latter part of his career he was the Acting Director Future Security Analysis in the Department of National Defence, Deputy Director of the team writing the Canada First Defence Strategy and the Military Liaison Officer between the Canadian Armed Forces and the Standing Senate Committee on National Security and Defence.
 Later, he deployed to Kabul, Afghanistan as the Deputy Military Attaché in the Canadian Embassy from July 2009 until July 2010, followed by Turkish language training and a posting to Ankara, Turkey as the Canadian Defence Attaché with cross accreditation to Azerbaijan, Georgia and Turkmenistan from July 2011 until July 2014.
 Chris retired from the military in September 2014.
 He holds a PhD in history from Queen’s University (2009) and today is a member of the CIC national board, a Fellow at the Queen’s Centre for International and Defence Policy and a Research Fellow with the Canadian Defence Associations Institute.

 Marilyn MacLean Denton

-Jonathan Manthorpe has worked for 40 years as a foreign correspondent and international affairs commentator for Canadian newspapers.
-He has been based in Europe, Africa and Asia.
-At the moment, he writes weekly columns for Ottawa-based iPolitics, and Vancouver-based Facts and Opinions.
-He also writes regular sections on Asia-Pacific for the Business in Vancouver newspaper.
-Manthorpe has also been involved in special projects for governments and international organizations, including work for the United Nations, the World Bank, the Asia Development Bank, the Canadian International Development Agency and various NGOs.
+Jonathan has worked for 40 years as a foreign correspondent and international affairs commentator for Canadian newspapers.
+He has been based in Europe, Africa and Asia and is the author of Forbidden Nation: A History of Taiwan (2008) and Claws of the Panda (2018).
+Jonathan has also been involved in special projects for governments and international organizations, including work for the United Nations, the World Bank, the Asia Development Bank, the Canadian International Development Agency and various NGOs.
 He is currently working on a third book.

 Gerald (Gerry) Thompson